-- (e) a description of pension benefits reflecting the financial commitments referred to in Article 14(1) or the technical provisions referred to in Article 14(2), including, as applicable: - (i) the extent to which the indexation mechanism of pension benefits to price developments is mandatory by law or conditional on the achievement by the insitution of a certain level of investment result or funding target; - (ii) the benefit reduction mechanisms, including the extent to which accrued pension benefits can be reduced, under which conditions and by whom; - (iii) a description of the relevant assumptions about future management actions; - (iv) a description of the relevant assumptions about sponsoring undertaking and member behaviour; and - (v) how the nature and the duration of the pension benefits influence the risk management methods, investment policy and funding policy of the institution; - (f) a qualitative assessment of the mechanisms protecting accrued individual entitlements, including, as applicable: - (i) guarantees, covenants or any other type of financial support by the sponsoring undertaking in favour of the institution or the members and beneficiaries; and - (ii) insurance by an insurance undertaking covered by Directive 2009/138/EC or coverage by a pension protection scheme. - (g) a qualitative assessment of the operational risks for all schemes operated by the institution; and - (h) a qualitative assessment of new or emerging risks that could have an impact on the institution and its members and beneficiaries.
+- (e) a description of pension benefits reflecting the financial commitments referred to in Article 14(1) or the technical provisions referred to in Article 14(2), including, as applicable: - (i) the indexation mechanism; - (ii) the benefit reduction mechanisms, including the extent to which accrued pension benefits can be reduced, under which conditions and by whom; - (iii) the relevant assumptions about future management actions; - (iv) the relevant assumptions about sponsoring undertaking and member behaviour; and - (v) how the nature and the duration of the pension benefits influence the risk management methods, investment policy and funding policy of the institution; - (f) a qualitative assessment of the mechanisms protecting accrued individual entitlements, including, as applicable: - (i) guarantees, covenants or any other type of financial support by the sponsoring undertaking in favour of the institution or the members and beneficiaries; and - (ii) insurance by an insurance undertaking covered by Directive 2009/138/EC or coverage by a pension protection scheme. - (g) deleted - (h) deleted - 3.
+For the purposes of paragraph 2, the institutions shall have in place methods to identify and evaluate the risks they are or could be exposed to in the short and in the long term and that may have an impact on the institution's ability to meet its obligations.
+Those methods shall be proportionate to the nature, scale and complexity of the risks inherent in its activities and considering the risk sharing mechanism among the institution, the sponsoring undertaking and members.
+The methods shall be described in the evaluation and they shall include, where applicable: